-Students interested in management and finance may pursue the Engineering Sciences major modified with Economics.
-Students who also plan to pursue additional coursework beyond the AB to earn the Bachelor of Engineering (BE) should consult early with their faculty advisors to plan their program of study.
+Students interested in management and finance may pursue the engineering sciences major modified with economics.
+Students who plan to pursue additional coursework beyond the AB to earn the Bachelor of Engineering (BE) should consult early with their faculty advisors to plan their program of study.

-For advice about the major, contact Professor Geoffrey Parker.
+For advice about the major, contact Professors Geoffrey Parker or Douglas Van Citters.